anvaari/patent-crawler/README.md

 # Donation
-Donation make developer of this project so happy and greatful :) So if patent crawler help you and want donate, here is my address on lightening network.
-You can donate bitcoin with less amount of fee :) mohammadanvary@lntxbot.com
+Donation make developer of this project so happy and greatful :) So if patent crawler help you and want donate, here is my address on lightning network.
+You can donate bitcoin with less amount of fee :)

+lightning : mohammadanvary@lntxbot.com